fraanz/fraanz.github.io/linux-config.md

-# flyby
-## Doc & tools to get a minimal, stable and simple environment on top of gentoo linux

-The purpose of this repo is to be a reference for me (and other people I hope) in the configuration of an unix-like operating system from scratch.
+The purpose of this file is to be a reference for me (and other people I hope) in the configuration of an unix-like operating system from scratch.
 If you are new in the unix world, you may miss an overview of the components needed to get a fully working environment.
 Even if you are a more experienced user (not my case anyway), you may want a skeleton for a fast basic configuration of new systems. **Remember: the best configuration tool is the wiki.** So you can consider this like an attempt to build a my own operating system :P

 Beware, these istruction are only to get the *my* small, cute, stable operating system.
 Obviously you should be free to skip whatever step you are not interested in.
-For any doubt, refer to the [gentoo wiki](https://wiki.gentoo.org/).
+For any doubt, always refer to the [gentoo wiki](https://wiki.gentoo.org/).

 So, let's start with some notes...